Nandirhat Zamindar Bari: Structure

 This house built on 5 acre land.
 There is various types of designs in the walls.
 Without any rod, this house was built with rock and brick.
 Two tombs are standing on the rooftop.
+The house consists of two sections: the front portion was built by the zamindar Laksmicaran Saha, while the rear portion was constructed by his eldest son, Prasanna Kumar Saha, who was the father of Satya Saha.

 Other installations

 There are warehouses, rice paddies, kitchens, Sesta houses, crafts in the middle of the house, big temples, three big ponds, equal houses and ghats at the back, barn houses, horse stables in the house.

 Media appearances

 1975 film named "Asikkhito" was filmed in this house.
 Producer of this film was Satya Saha.
 He finished filming the film in 18 days.